 Pangasinan is a prime manufacturer of bagoong, a fermented fish-based paste used to complement dishes.
 In fact, it is in this province where the lechon bagoong was invented.
 This dish features grilled whole pig stuffed with bagoong.

-Many Pampanga towns have their own beloved homegrown dish.
+Many Pangasinan towns have their own beloved homegrown dish.
 If you head over to the province’s Dagupan City, you can sample some of the best bangus (milkfish) dishes.

 When you make your way to Alaminos, you will find the orange-colored and garlicky Alaminos Longganisa (sausage).